Lateral Rotation Mattress vs. Alternating Pressure Mattress: Key Differences Explained

 Conclusion

-depends on the patient’s specific medical needs.
-LRMs are particularly beneficial for patients with respiratory concerns and limited mobility, whereas APMs are more versatile, suitable for various positioning needs and advanced wound care.
+Both lateral rotation mattresses (LRM) and alternating pressure mattresses (APM) serve critical roles in pressure injury prevention and treatment.
+Their effectiveness depends on the patient’s specific medical needs.
+LRMs are particularly beneficial for patients with respiratory concerns, limited mobility, and existing wounds that require continuous offloading, which is why lateral rotation mattresses for wound healing remain a primary choice in stage 2 to stage 4 pressure injury management.
+APMs are more versatile for variable positioning and general prevention.
 Proper assessment of the patient’s condition and clinical needs is essential for selecting the most appropriate therapy.

 References